-In 2006, a salinity control plan and an environmental assessment were completed by the NRCS on irrigated lands near the community of Manila, Utah, along the border with c.
-Muddy Creek Unit

-Wyoming.
-The project would ultimately treat about 11,000 acres and result in a reduction of salt loading by 25,000 tons annually.
+In 2006, a salinity control plan and an environmental assessment were completed by the NRCS on irrigated lands near the community of Manila, Utah, along the border with Wyoming.
+The project would ultimately treat about 11,000 acres with a goal of reducing salt loading by about 17,000 tons annually.
 Landowner interest has been high in the project area and a significant number of applications for financial assistance have been received.
-Through 2013, about 9,640 tons of salt control had been implemented, which is 55 percent of the salt reduction goal.
+Through 2014, about 9,986 tons of salt control had been implemented.